slackapi/bolt-js/docs/content/tutorials/ai-assistant.md

 **Skip to the code**

-If you'd rather skip the tutorial and just head straight to the code, you can use our [Bolt for JavaScript App Agent & Assistant Template](https://github.com/slack-samples/bolt-js-assistant-template) as a template.
+If you'd rather skip the tutorial and just head straight to the code, you can use our [Bolt for JavaScript App Agent & Assistant Template](https://github.com/slack-samples/bolt-js-assistant-template).

 ## Creating your app {#create-app}